 About 44% of under-five deaths in 2012 occurred in the first 28 days of life – the neonatal period.
 During the neonatal period, 35.2% of deaths were due to prematurity, 23.9% were caused by intrapartum-related complications including birth asphyxia, and 15.2% were caused by sepsis and other infectious conditions of the newborn.
 For the postneonatal period (ages 1–59 months), pneumonia (23.1%), diarrhoea (16.2%) and malaria (12.9%) were the leading causes of death.

-The majority of child deaths due to infectious diseases can be prevented by known, simple, affordable and low cost interventions such as exclusive breastfeeding up to 6 months of age, immunization, appropriate use of antibiotics, oral rehydration therapy and zinc, insecticide treated bed nets, and anti-malarials.
+The majority of neonatal deaths can be prevented with quality care during pregnancy, safe and clean delivery by a skilled attendant, and immediate postnatal care, including neonatal resuscitation, extra care of low birth weight babies, attention to baby warmth, treatment of neonatal sepsis and early initiation of breastfeeding.
+Similarly, most child deaths due to infectious diseases can be prevented by known, simple, affordable and low cost interventions such as exclusive breastfeeding up to 6 months of age, immunization, appropriate use of antibiotics, oral rehydration therapy and zinc, insecticide treated bed nets, and anti-malarials.